 For those that know me, I am an organizing freak, and this extends to how I manage my music collection from proper alphabetization and chronological order of my vinyl and CDs to my digital collection.
 While I have a great knowledge of music, as a technical person i have a deep appreciation for being able to sift through data quickly and being presented with data that “makes sense”.
 For years iTunes was at the center of my music management universe, but over the years it has become bloated and even incompatible at times with periodic updates.
 So how does one end up using Serato to manage music?
 And not only rely on Serato exclusively but actually like it?

 First a primer.
 I have authored a couple of articles on music management, the first being how to organize your iTunes library ane leverage Smart Playlists, the second a “battle” of sorts pitting iTunes vs. Serato to manage music.
-I relied on iTunes for a long time to manage my music, all the way back to v.1.0 and well prior getting back into professional DJing.
+I relied on iTunes for a long time to manage my music, all the way back to v.1.0 and well prior to getting back into professional DJing.
 I learned to incorporate much of the logic that smart playlists allowed me to create countless little pods of musical treasures.
 But as soon as I stepped behind my decks again and I started to use Traktor and then Serato I quickly started to see the perils of managing two different platforms for data.
-Then of course I had to give Virtual DJ a serious try and that threw things into more chaos in my life.
+Then, of course, I had to give Virtual DJ a serious try and that threw things into more chaos in my life.

 I needed something better.
 I needed to consolidate

 Along with using VDJ or Serato, I also use Jaikoz for OS-X that allowed me to bulk update and move files, allow me to find subgenres, original years for songs (I still had a few that were off).
 It’s been an invaluable tool to help me make quick work of this.
 VDJ does give you far more library management tools than Serato does, but also lacks the automation that makes Jaikoz a breeze to use.

 Tearing The Band-Aid Off